iainctduncan/papers/source/background.rst

 ----------
 It is in this multi-language, hybrid space that Scheme for Max sits.
-S4M provides a Max object that embeds an interpreter for the s7 Scheme language, a general purpose language in the Lisp family (CTN: Schottstaed n.d.).
+S4M provides a Max object that embeds an interpreter for the s7 Scheme language, a general-purpose language in the Lisp family (CTN: Schottstaed n.d.).
-With S4M, one gets a general purpose language in a visual patcher, and with objects such as the csound~ object, can interact closely with a textual DSL as well.
+With S4M, one gets a general-purpose language in a visual patcher, and with objects such as the csound~ object, can interact closely with a textual DSL as well.